igbmc/sinteractive/README.md

 Interactive shell with X11 forwarding for SLURM.

 Run sinteractive with the usual sbatch arguments, but DO NOT give a program to run.
-When your job starts, you'll find yourself usng an interactive shell which has proper X11 forwarding enabled.
+When your job starts, you'll find yourself using an interactive shell which has proper X11 forwarding enabled.